The story behind the site that helps people explore world cuisines and make everyday decisions.

 You can also exclude dishes you don't want (allergies, dietary preferences, or just personal taste) directly from the menu grid before spinning.

-Food Roulette was built by Seheo — a food enthusiast who got genuinely tired of the "I don't care, you pick" loop that somehow gets more exhausting every year.
+AllAboutWorld was built by Seheo — a food enthusiast and independent web developer who got genuinely tired of the "I don't care, you pick" loop that somehow gets more exhausting every year.
 The goal was something visual, fast, and actually fun, not another list of restaurants to scroll through.

 Beyond the roulette tool, Seheo publishes practical food guides covering cuisines from around the world — from Korean BBQ basics to Mediterranean lunch ideas.
 The blog is aimed at people who are curious about a cuisine but don't know where to start.
 No gatekeeping, no snobbishness — just honest takes on what's worth trying.
 Check out the Food Blog for the full list.